Water pumping: Applications

 The spiral pump, as many low lift pumps, is commonly used for irrigation purposes and for drainage of lands.
 Based on the same principle as the Archimedean screw, it consists of a rotating tube or plane (screw) to move a liquid.
 Unlike the Archimedean screw, it can pump while horizontal.
 The Archimedean screw must be tilted at an angle.
 The spiral pump, if fitted with a suitable rotating seal, can deliver water to a greater height than the coil pump, typically 5-10m, above their discharge opening.
 Its main drawback is that the output is small - an output proportional to the volume of the largest coil being moved each revolution.
 Despite the emergence of new pumps that operate on other principles, the spiral pump remains an important tool as it can be built and repaired easily at a very low cost.
 This is possible as all the components can be built from local resources such as sheet metal bent into the desired form with or without machine tools.

 Origins

-The Zürich pewterer H.A.
-Wirtz invented the pump in 1746.
-The first published description and mechanical analysis was written by one JH Ziegler twenty years later, in 1766, with Wirtz' consent.
-Wirtz' original pump was powered by a stream wheel in the Limmat river, to raise water for a dye house.
+The Zürich pewterer Andreas Wirz (often incorrectly referred to as Wirtz) invented the pump in 1746.
+The first published description and mechanical analysis was written by JH Ziegler twenty years later, in 1766, with Wirz' consent.
+Wirz' original pump was powered by a stream wheel in the Limmat river, to raise water for a dye house.